sclorg/s2i-ruby-container/2.3/README.md

     This variable indicate the number of worker processes that will be launched.
 See documentation on Puma's [clustered mode](https://github.com/puma/puma#clustered-mode).

+* **RUBYGEM_MIRROR**

+    Set this variable to use a custom RubyGems mirror URL to download required gem packages during build process.

 Hot deploy
 ---------------------
 In order to dynamically pick up changes made in your application source code, you need to make following steps: